MovingBlocks/TempDoc/Alternative-Setups.md

     > ./gradlew eclipse         # on Linux/Mac
     > gradlew.bat eclipse       # on Windows

 After the project files are generated you can import the project to Eclipse using "Import -> Existing projects into the workspace" with "Terasology" as the root.

+## Everything after this point is no longer needed, unless you are working with an older branch of the project

   Make sure that "search for nested projects" is checked!

 __NOTE: There are currently some other issues that need to be handled  manually:__